 And some home cooks proudly exclaim that they have no use for it.
 But nothing has the power to transform and enhance our food and cooking the way salt does.

 What kind of salt should you use?

 Well, there’s no need to buy fancy or pricey stuff, Whatever you have in your kitchen is probably fine, unless it’s table salt.
 That’s not fine.
 Save the table salt for salting your pasta and potato water.
 For everything else you’ll want to use kosher or sea salt.
 My preferred brand is Maldon sea salt which is available everywhere and cheap.
-I buy a 3.5 pound tub and that lasts me about a year. ⇐ I cook A LOT!
+I buy a 3.5 pound tub and that lasts me about six months. ⇐ I cook A LOT!

 There are some other exciting kinds of salt to use when you want to dress things up a bit.

 It usually comes from Hawaii or Cyprus.
 It’s a mix of sea salt and charcoal.
 It has a really strong mineral earthy flavour and is used as a finishing salt.

 This is a moist salt from Brittany that is light grey in colour.
 It’s harvested in the ancient Celtic way using wooden tools.
 It’s usually used as a finishing salt because it’s a little on the pricey side.
 I’ve got a small tub of it in my cupboard labeled “fancy French sea salt”.